Flames seen coming out of plane engine, prompting emergency landing at LAX shortly after takeoff

 The Boeing 777 was en route to the Philippines when a mechanical issue was reported.

 Video recorded by people on the ground shows flames spewing out of one of the plane's engines, emitting plumes of black smoke.
-Passengers were also seen being evacuated from the plane.
+Passengers were also seen being evacuated from the plane but's unclear how many were on board.

-It's unclear which engine was lost, but the plane landed "without incident," according to Federal Aviation Administration spokesman Ian Gregor.
-Based on video, FAA offiicials said it appeared to be a "classic compressor stall."
+One engine was lost, but the plane landed "without incident," according to Federal Aviation Administration spokesman Ian Gregor.
+While it was initially speculated to be a "classic compressor stall," the FAA has not determined an official cause.

 No injuries were reported.